 The numbers are staggering.
 According to Miller and Mason (2011), schizophrenia increases the chance of using and abusing drugs by 7.6 percent; further, for someone with schizophrenia, the lifetime risk for substance abuse (drug, alcohol, and nicotine) is about 50 percent.

 What is the connection between schizophrenia and substance use?
 Researchers have been seeking answers to that very question for many decades.
 Experts are confident about a few of the answers that have been uncovered.

 - There is some type of relationship between drug use and schizophrenia.

-- Often, people with schizophrenia are looking for symptom-relief, and they find it (at least temporarily) in street drugs and/or alcohol.
+- Often, people with schizophrenia are looking for symptom-relief, and they find it (at least temporarily) in street drugs and/or alcohol (Self-Medication of a Mental Health Problem).
 In many cases, by the time someone realizes that drugs don’t permanently relieve symptoms, he or she is addicted.

 - The connection between drugs and schizophrenia is related to action and imbalances in the brain.